 Key occupations of opportunity with many middle-wage openings (such as sales, office work and computer support) are spread across many industries.
 This means pathways from lower-wage sales jobs to higher-paying ones often require shifting from one industry to another.
 For example, a sales person who succeeds in retail but lacks upward mobility in their particular company might have to shift to a totally different industry, such as telecommunications or even health care.
-While many of the personal skills learned in sales (e.g., management or persuasion) are transferable across industries, it is simply harder to get a new job in a totally new industry even with the right skills and experience.
+While many of the personal skills learned in sales (e.g., management or persuasion) are transferable across industries, it is simply harder to get a new job in a While cranes and growing congestion are visible signs of the economic recovery, not all parts of the region are yet experiencing significant economic growth.

+totally new industry even with the right skills and experience.
 The experience and sector knowledge expected at higher-paying jobs creates a barrier for lower-wage sales workers.